k8-g/T1A2-Portfolio/README.md

 **Home Icon**
 - Home icon located on the left of all screens in the header, viewable in both mobile and desktop views.
 Allows the user to easily go back to the home page.

+**Mobile & Desktop views**
+- Some pages have two separate CSS styling to change what the user sees depending on the size of the screen they are viewing from.
+This is utilised in the following pages; About page, Projects overview page, and Blogs overview page.

 **Buttons**
 - Used on Home page and Contact page to link to other pages or to external sites, outside of my website.